TABISHCODING/Daily-LeetCode-Practice-Notes/1)Python_Fundamentals/ad.md

 ## **6.i What motivates or challenges you?**

 **I am motivated by learning new concepts and applying them to practical tasks.
 Challenges like debugging or understanding a new concept push me to think deeper, and solving them gives me confidence and satisfaction.

-6.ii Tell me about a challenge you faced and how you solved it.**
+6.ii **Tell me about a challenge you faced and how you solved it.**

 In my project, I faced an API issue where data wasn’t syncing correctly.
 I analyzed logs, identified the error, applied proper exception handling, and fixed the API logic.
 As a result, the system became stable and faster.”**

 ---

 ## **7. What do you know about the company and the role?
 (Adobe Version)**

-**Adobe is a global leader in digital creativity, document solutions, and experience platforms — with products like Creative Cloud, Acrobat, and Experience Cloud used by millions worldwide.
+***“I see Adobe as much more than the ‘Photoshop company.’
+I know the business is built on three major pillars: Creative Cloud, Document Cloud, and the enterprise-focused Experience Cloud.
-I respect Adobe’s engineering standards, innovation culture, and strong focus on building high-quality, scalable software.
+What interests me most is the Adobe Experience Platform.
+It uses SQL for its query services and Python for data science workflows, which aligns directly with the skills I’m building.
+It feels like a natural fit for the kind of backend and data-related work I want to do.
-The role aligns with backend development, API building, SQL work, and scalable data-related tasks.
-It matches my strengths in Python, Flask, and databases, and also aligns with my goal of learning PySpark for large-scale data workflows.
-Adobe is an excellent place for me to grow and contribute.**
+I’m also really impressed by Adobe’s push into Generative AI with Firefly and GenStudio.
+It shows how strongly the company focuses on innovation.
+For a fresher, I can’t think of a better place to learn, contribute, and work on products that have such a huge global impact.”**
 ---

 ## **8. What are your salary expectations?**